espressif/esp-idf/docs/en/hw-reference/esp32s3/user-guide-devkitc-1.rst

    * - Key Component
      - Description
-   * - ESP32-S3-WROOM-1/1U
+   * - ESP32-S3-WROOM-1/1U/2
-     - ESP32-S3-WROOM-1 and ESP32-S3-WROOM-1U are two powerful, generic Wi-Fi + Bluetooth LE MCU modules that have a rich set of peripherals.
+     - ESP32-S3-WROOM-1, ESP32-S3-WROOM-1U, and ESP32-S3-WROOM-2 are powerful, generic Wi-Fi + Bluetooth LE MCU modules that have a rich set of peripherals.
 They provide acceleration for neural network computing and signal processing workloads.
-ESP32-S3-WROOM-1 comes with a PCB antenna.
+ESP32-S3-WROOM-1 and ESP32-S3-WROOM-2 comes with a PCB antenna.
 ESP32-S3-WROOM-1U comes with an external antenna connector.
    * - 5 V to 3.3 V LDO
      - Power regulator that converts a 5 V supply into a 3.3 V output.
    * - Pin Headers